 Email was a revolutionary invention in communications and technology when it began.
-However, since the discovery of Gmail—launched on April 1, 2004, and not an April Fool’s Day joke—the tool hasn’t innovated much.
+However, since the discovery of Gmail—launched on April 1, 2004, and not an April Fool’s Day joke—email hasn’t innovated all that much.

 A computer programmer, Ray Tomlinson, working for the U.S. government, conceived of the method for sending email between different computers: he introduced the “@” sign to allow messages to be targeted to certain users on certain machines.
 This network on which this was built was the Arpanet at the U.S. Defense Advanced Research Projects Agency (Darpa), considered the forerunner to the modern internet.

 Tomlinson reportedly has since forgotten what that very first email message said.

 The first email standard was proposed in 1973 at Darpa and finalized within Arpanet in 1977, including common things such as the to and from fields, and the ability to forward emails to others who were not initially a recipient.

 The first version of Microsoft Mail was released in 1988 for Mac OS, allowing users of Apple’s AppleTalk Networks to send messages to each other.
 In 1991, a second version was released for other platforms, including DOS and Windows, which laid the groundwork for Microsoft’s later Outlook and Exchange email systems.

 Although founded in 1969 as a computer time-sharing service, CompuServe became the first online service to offer internet connectivity via dial-up phone connections.
 Its proprietary email service allowed other internet users to send emails to each other.

 Also that year, the word e-mail entered the Oxford English dictionary.

 The email attachment was created when the Multipurpose Internet Mail Extensions (Mime) protocol was released.
 Suddenly, inbox limits get reached more quickly due to large file sizes of attachments.